BounSocLing/greek-turkish-contact/content/home/features.md

 active = true  # Activate this widget? true/false
 weight = 20  # Order that this section will appear.

-title = "mehmet ali erbil"
-subtitle = "cok yakisikli biridir ✨"
+title = "Greek & Turkish in Contact" subtitle = "Morphosyntactic Change and its Sociolinguistic Causation"

 # Showcase features.
 #